cloudfoundry/gorouter/README.md

 * The absence of Status Code, Response Time or Application ID will result in a "-" in the corresponding field

 Access logs are also redirected to syslog.

-## Known Limitations

-- If an operator enables proxy protocol, Gorouter only accepts only one connection at a time.

 ## Contributing